Genaker/reactmagento2/README.md

 npm start
 ```

-Web Puck compile everything automaticaly into React/React/view/base/web/js/index_bundle.js and deploys to pub/static without running static:deploy ssh command.
+Web Puck compile everything automatically into React/React/view/base/web/js/index_bundle.js and deploys to pub/static without running static:deploy ssh command.
 LiveReload Plugin will reload magento 2 pages automatically (not recommended solution by React Community.
 F5  more reliable solution).
 What you need just disable Cache of your browser during development.
 Also You can disable caching for single react bundle file via nginx config.

 # Magento 2 live reload